jac307/MediaArtTutorials/CMST2ZP3/AI-Poisoning-W8.md

 With your **group**, divide the four themes so that **each student focuses on one**:

-- **Cyborg Theory**: Analyze *Donna Haraway’s Cyborg Manifesto* and its relevance to human-machine merging
-- **Retro-futurism**: Explore historical/speculative design shaping cyborg narratives
-- **BIPOC Futurism**: Investigate how BIPOC futurism reimagines the future and cultural identity
-- **Technological Influence on Culture**: Examine how tech shapes social and cultural identities in speculative narratives
+- **Glitch Aesthetics and Machine Error as Art**
+  > Explore how visual glitches, distortions, and digital errors can be embraced as creative tools.
+Consider how artists use these breakdowns to critique perfection, destabilize meaning, or represent rupture.
+- **Algorithmic Bias and the Ethics of Data Corruption**
+  > Investigate how data poisoning reveals or disrupts biases within AI systems.
+Reflect on the ethical implications of using corruption intentionally—whether as resistance, critique, or subversion.
+- **Poetics of Prompting: Language, Contradiction, and AI Interpretation**
+  > Examine how the phrasing of prompts shapes image generation.
+Focus on how contradiction, ambiguity, or poetic inputs can mislead or confuse the AI, turning language into a glitch-producing tool.
+- **Speculative Media and Machine Perception**
+  > Study how machines “see” and generate images through training data.
+Consider how artists can manipulate or disrupt these processes to explore speculative futures, alternative visions, or synthetic realities.

-> Once themes are chosen, students **work independently** for the remainder of this activity.
+Once themes are chosen, students **work independently** for the remainder of this activity.

 ---

 <h3 style="color: darkred;">[30 minutes] Research Angle + Source Planning</h3>

-Open a document (Word or Google Docs) and answer the following:
+Open a document (Word or Google Docs) and **Identify and Skim Potential Sources**:

-### 1. Define Your Research Angle
-- What fascinates me about this topic?
-- Do I want to focus on a specific time, theory, or artistic/cultural example?
-- What types of examples (art, design, literature, activism, etc.) interest me?

-### 2. Identify and Skim Potential Sources

 **Academic Sources (3–5 options):**
 - Use McMaster Library databases or Google Scholar
 - Search for scholarly articles, chapters, or papers
-- Example keywords: `"Cyborg Manifesto" AND digital identity`, `"Retro-futurism" AND speculative design`
+- Suggested search terms: `"AI data poisoning" AND ethics`, `"machine learning" AND "artistic manipulation"`, `"AI bias" AND aesthetics OR art`

 **Public Sources (5–8 options):**
-Look for:
+Look for reliable public-facing media such as:
-- News articles (e.g., CBC, Wired, The Guardian)
+- News articles (e.g., CBC, The Guardian, Wired, The New Yorker)
-- Podcasts (e.g., *Code Switch*, *IRL by Mozilla*)
+- Podcasts (e.g., *Code Switch*, *IRL Podcast* by Mozilla)
-- TED Talks (via ted.com)
+- TED Talks (search on [ted.com](https://www.ted.com/))
-- Artist essays, blogs, or cultural commentary
+- Critical essays or blog posts by artists, activists, or cultural critics

 > Skim headlines, intros, and section titles — look for **relevance**, not depth (yet)